 Video presented by Grant Cooper, MD

 Treating discogenic lower back pain is like treating many other musculoskeletal ailments; it's about reducing the inflammation from around the disc and also, importantly, about getting the muscles right to help take the pressure off the disc so that the same forces aren't going through it and we're not sitting back there having to think about how to reduce the inflammation again.

 Physical therapy tends to be very helpful when addressing discogenic lower back pain.
 Physical therapy will often focus on an extension-biased lumbar strengthening program.
 So, essentially, strengthening the core, strengthening the lower abdominal muscles, integrating the pelvis, stretching the hip flexors, and also doing some stretches to basically put the lower back into extension.
-Here's the lower back, right?
+Think of — here's the lower back, right?
 Here are the discs and putting the back into extension tends to take the pressure off of the disc and allows the disc to start to heal itself, as well.
-It is generally referred to as a McKenzie-based physical therapy program.
+It]s generally referred to as a McKenzie-based physical therapy program.

 Oral medications can also be helpful to control the symptoms.
-They are not going to fix the underlying problem, but they can help to control the pain and some of the inflammation while one is going through physical therapy and addressing the biomechanics.
-Within physical therapy itself, there are also some passive modalities, such as ultrasound, some gentle spinal manipulation, traction, and electrical stimulation that can also help to control the pain and, ideally, also alleviate some of the inflammation.
+They're not going to fix the underlying problem, but they can help to control the pain and some of the inflammation while one is going through physical therapy and addressing the biomechanics.
+Within physical therapy itself, there are also some passive modalities, such as ultrasound, some gentle spinal manipulation and traction, and electrical stimulation that can also help to control the pain and, ideally, also alleviate some of the inflammation.